armandduijn/2IMM15-LOL/README.md

 Inside the `modules` directory, run the command `pip install -r requirements.txt` to install the required Python packages.

-Then, install the required NLTK data `python -m nltk.downloader all`.
+Then, install the required NLTK data `python download.py`.

 ### Dataset